Recipe: Red Lentil Soup

-Lentil soup is comforting, simple, and easy to throw together with the bare minimum of ingredients.
-It’s my go-to when I want something hearty but healthy, when I feel like my body needs a reset from a spate of indulgent eating, or when I’m tasked with feeding vegetarian or vegan friends on a chilly day.
+Lentil soup is comforting, simple, and easy to throw together.
+It’s my go-to meal when I want something hearty but healthy, when I feel like my body needs a reset from a spate of indulgent eating, or when I’m tasked with feeding vegetarian or vegan friends on a chilly day.
 This pared-down red lentil version is the one I make most often, and it never fails to please.

-As a finishing touch, consider topping your bowls with a swirl of peppery olive oil, a dollop of tangy yogurt, or my personal favorite, gremolata.
-This simple combination of chopped garlic, parsley, and lemon zest gives the soup a punch of freshness, brightening up the bowl.
+As a finishing touch, consider topping your bowls with a swirl of peppery olive oil, a dollop of tangy yogurt, or, my personal favorite, gremolata.
+This simple combination of chopped garlic, parsley, and lemon zest gives the soup a punch of freshness and brightens up the bowl.

 Red Lentil Soup

-2 tablespoons lemon juice from 1/2 large lemon
+freshly squeezed lemon juice (from 1/2 large lemon)

-Olive oil, yogurt, or other topping, to serve
+For serving: Olive oil, yogurt, or other topping (optional)

-In a medium (2- to 3-quart) saucepan or Dutch oven, heat the olive oil over medium heat.
-Add the carrot, celery, onion, and 1/4 teaspoon salt, stir to combine, then cover and let the vegetables sweat until the onions are soft and translucent, about 5 minutes.
+Heat the olive oil.
+In a medium (2- to 3-quart) saucepan or Dutch oven over medium heat until shimmering.
+Add the carrot, celery, onion, and salt and stir to combine.
+Cover and let the vegetables sweat, stirring occasionally, until the onions are soft and translucent, about 5 minutes.

-Add the lentils, water or broth, and bay leaf.
-Bring up to a boil, then turn the heat down to low and let simmer, covered, until the lentils begin to fall apart, about 20 minutes.
+Add the lentils, water or broth, and bay leaf and bring up to a boil.
+Reduce the heat to low and let simmer, covered, until the lentils begin to fall apart, about 20 minutes.